-Gordon Liu (刘家辉, born Sin Kam-hei 冼锦熙, August 22, 1951) is a Hong Kong martial artist, stuntman, actor and veteran action star whose career started in Shaw Brothers.
+Gordon Liu (刘家辉, born Sin Kam-hei 冼锦熙, August 22, 1951) is a retired Hong Kong martial artist, stuntman, actor and veteran action star whose career started in Shaw Brothers.
 He is most well-known outside of China for his role as the Shaolin monk San Te in The 36th Chamber of Shaolin and appearing in both Kill Bill films, respectively as Johnny Mo in the first and Pai-Mei in the second.

 Born Sim Kam-hei in Guangdong, Gordon Liu was given away as a child to another wealthier, prestigious family, with the surname Liu, where Gordon officially changed his name to match that of his adoptive family.

 Having an interest in martial arts since young, Liu started his martial arts training at age 8, despite his family's objections, in Hong Kong's prestigious Lau Opera Stunt Troupe (headed by veteran director and action choreographer Lau Kar-leong).
 As a child, Gordon Liu would actually skip school to train in martial arts, being the top of his class in the academy.
 Upon graduation, he spends most of his youth working two jobs at a time to support his family, being an clerk as his day job while teaching night classes in his former martial arts academy.